-31 Although both programs strengthen partnerships and foster collaboration within our communities through
+Although both programs strengthen partnerships and foster collaboration within our communities through leveraging state and local resources, they operate with slightly different guidelines.
+In addition to expanding the eligible partners for TIP, staff is proposing that the two programs operate with the same parameters.
+This will enhance the Boards' ability to develop quality projects in both programs and reduce confusion among partners and applicants regarding allowable uses under each program.
+For example, each year one or more applicants submits the wrong application, intending to apply for HDJT but completing a TIP application, or vice versa.
+Similarly, staff has had requests, or even applications, to complete a cluster analysis (workforce study) through HDJT, but it is only on the list of allowable uses for TIP.
+By creating one application and aligning the parameters of the program with one another, it will reduce administrative time on both the part of the Boards and TWC staff.
+Further, it would allow the agency to combine the application and budget allocation for these programs and better operate as companion programs depending on the source of the match.

-- 32 leveraging state and local resources, they operate with slightly different guidelines.
-In addition to expanding the - eligible partners for TIP, staff is proposing that the two programs operate with the same parameters.
-This will - 34 enhance the Boards' ability to develop quality projects in both programs and reduce confusion among partners - and applicants regarding allowable uses under each program.
-For example, each year one or more applicants submits the wrong application, intending to apply for HDJT but completing a TIP application, or vice versa. - 36 submits the wrong application, intending to apply for HDJT but completing a TIP application, or vice versa.
-37 Similarly, staff has had requests, or even applications, to complete a cluster analysis (workforce study) through - 37 Similarly, start has had requests, or even applications, to complete a cluster analysis (workforce study) through 38 HDJT, but it is only on the list of allowable uses for TIP.
-By creating one application and aligning the parameters of - 39 the program with one another, it will reduce administrative time on both the part of the Boards and TWC staff. - 40 Further, it would allow the agency to combine the application and budget allocation for these programs and better - 41 operate as companion programs depending on the source of the match. - 42 - 43 The programs would also benefit by allowing both programs to use either the industries targeted by the Office of - 44 the Governor (OOG) or the Target Occupations list.
-Currently HDJT is limited to Target Occupations and TIP - 45 projects must fall into one of the defined industry clusters adopted at the inception of the program.
-This change - 46 would remove the named industries currently on the TIP list and allow the industries to change over time as the - 47 state focuses on new or emerging industries.
-By allowing this flexibility with both programs, we will more - effectively work with our local communities to address workforce needs of greatest importance to the area andthe state. - 49 50 - 51 Other administrative changes that will increase alignment and flexibility include allowing administrative costs for 52 HDJT as is allowed under TIP and allowing the program to determine allowable uses of leveraged funds (assuming - 53 the use is allowable under WIOA rules).
-Examples of items that could be counted as a match under WIOA include
+The programs would also benefit by allowing both programs to use either the industries targeted by the Office of the Governor (OOG) or the Target Occupations list.
+Currently HDJT is limited to Target Occupations and TIP projects must fall into one of the defined industry clusters adopted at the inception of the program.
+This change would remove the named industries currently on the TIP list and allow the industries to change over time as the state focuses on new or emerging industries.
+By allowing this flexibility with both programs, we will more effectively work with our local communities to address workforce needs of greatest importance to the area and the state.

-- supporting direct training or training-related costs, capital projects for training facilities (if it can be completed during the grant term), and outreach activities. - 56 57
+Other administrative changes that will increase alignment and flexibility include allowing administrative costs for HDJT as is allowed under TIP and allowing the program to determine allowable uses of leveraged funds (assuming the use is allowable under WIOA rules).
+Examples of items that could be counted as a match under WIOA include supporting direct training or training-related costs, capital projects for training facilities (if it can be completed during the grant term), and outreach activities.